arvindvg/Code-Samples/README.md

 Geo-Visulization - R code for plotting aggregated metrics on a gepgraphic map using GGPLOT.
 Most of them are a work in progress.

-Sparklie - R codee for building regression model for predicting the price of a Diamond.
+Sparklie - R code for building regression model for predicting the price of a Diamond.